-The San Jacinto College Community District is committed to assisting all members of the SJC community in providing for their own safety and security.
-In accordance with the Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, the annual security compliance document is available on the San Jac Police Department website, www.sanjac.edu/safety.
-Crime statistics for the past three annual years are also available at: ope.ed.gov/security.
+The San Jacinto Community College District is committed to assisting all members of the San Jacinto College community in providing for their own safety and security.
+In accordance with the Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, the annual security compliance document is available on the San Jacinto College Police Department website, www.sanjac.edu/security-report.
+Crime statistics for the past three annual years are also available at: ope.ed.gov/Security/.